PFython/cleverdict/README.md

 No more slavishly writing your own "save" or "update" function and trying to remember to call it manually every... single... time... values change (or *might* change).

-The other main feature of `CleverDict` is that it supports **Aliases** which link to the original dictionary keys.
-This is really handy for data mapping e.g. taking an API response and making it play nicely with your own data structures.
+The other main feature of `CleverDict` is that it allows additional **aliases** which map to the original dictionary keys.
+This is really handy for shortcuts, taking an API response and making it play nicely with your own data structures, local language support, and more.

-If you just want to understand the core features of `CleverDict`, please read up to and including **Section 4**.
-There are quite a few advanced features and "edge case" which are dealt with more thoroughly after that, but don't be daunted!
-We've done the deep thinking so you don't have to... hopefully ;)
+If you just want to understand the core features of `CleverDict`, please read up to the end of **Section 4**.  `CleverDicct` has quite a few advanced features and deals with subtle "edge cases" which are dealt with more thoroughly in subsequent Sections, but don't be daunted!
+We've done the deep thinking so you don't have to... hopefully...

 ## 2. INSTALLATION